scossin/iamsystem_python/docs/source/fuzzy.rst

 In this package, a *fuzzy algorithm* is an algorithm that is a called for each token in a document and can return one or more *synonym*, i.e. another string with the same meaning.
-The combination of several fuzzy algorithm offers great flexibility in the matching strategy, it increases recall but can also decrease precision.
+The combination of several fuzzy algorithms offers great flexibility in the matching strategy, it increases recall but can also decrease precision.

 This package doesn't contain any implementation of approximate string matching algorithms, it relies on and wraps external libraries to do so.
-These external libraries are not in the requirement file of this package, so you will need to install them manually depending on the fuzzy algorithm you wish to add.
+Some external libraries are not in the requirement file of this package, so you will need to install them manually depending on the fuzzy algorithm you wish to add.

 Which fuzzy algorithm to choose